70 Pine Street: Architecture

 70 Pine Street is a 67-story building rising 952 ft.
 (Note: The defunct Emporis cites a different figure of 66 stories.)
 The roof is 850 ft above ground, while the top story is 800 ft high.
 The skyscraper has a Gothic-like, spire-topped appearance.
 The architectural firm Clinton & Russell, Holton & George designed 70 Pine Street in the Art Deco style; the structure was the last large commission by these architects.
 Of that firm's principals, Thomas J. George was likely the most involved with the design.
 James Stewart & Company was the general contractor, Taylor Fichter Steel Construction was the structural engineer, and John M. Parrish was the project's general superintendent.

 The building was constructed as part of an ongoing skyscraper race in New York City, which resulted in the city having the world's tallest building from 1908 to 1974.
-When completed, 70 Pine Street was the third-tallest building in the world, after the Empire State Building and the Chrysler Building in Midtown Manhattan, holding that rank until 1969.
+When completed, 70 Pine Street was the third-tallest building in the world, after the Empire State Building and the Chrysler Building in Midtown Manhattan, holding that rank until 1969, when the North Tower of the World Trade Center surpassed it.
 The building surpassed the Manhattan Company's building at 40 Wall Street by 25 ft to be Lower Manhattan's tallest building.